Funding for research and innovation

 - €5 million awarded to six projects as part of the EIC Prize on Blockchains for Social Good

 For more information and a full list of funded projects, see EU-Funded Projects in blockchain technology.

 Funding for contracts to help build the European Blockchain Services Infrastructure

-As part of the Horizon 2020 funding support, the European Commission has launched a Pre-Commercial Procurement action to prepare for future capacities of EBSI and to support new types of use cases.
-It started through an open market consultation and the call for tender is now going to be published by end September (possibly early October) 2020.
+As part of the Horizon 2020 funding support, the European Commission launched a pre-commercial procurement action to prepare for future capacities of EBSI and to support new types of use cases.
+It started through an open market consultation and a call for tender.
 Interested market parties are invited to consult the European Blockchain Pre-Commercial Procurement web pages.

 For information on open calls and how to apply for funding please visit the Startup Europe Club and Funding & Opportunities pages.
 The Horizon Europe Programme is under preparation and new funding opportunities will be updated by the end of the year.